 Туре Parameters None Negotiate server credentials.
 Negotiates the Web Service's certificate with the server.
-You can also provide the server's DNS information.
-Specify service certificate.
+You can also provide the server's DNS information. • Specify service certificate .
 The location of the service's certificate.
 If you select this option, the Negotiate service credentials option is not relevant. • Expected server DNS.
 The expected identity of the server in terms of its domain name system.
 This can be localhost, an IP address, or a server name.
-It

-Туре Parameters can also be the common name by which the certificate was issued. • Enable secure session .
+It can also be the common name by which the certificate was issued. • Enable secure session .
 Allows a secure session using Certificate type authentication.

-Windows • Expected server identity.
+Туре Parameters Windows Expected server identity.
 The service principal name (SPN) or user principal name (UPN).
 SPN ensures that the SPN and the specific Windows account associated with the SPN identify the service.
 UPN ensures that the service is running under a specific Windows user account; the user account can be either the current logged-on user or the service running under a particular user account.
 Client Windows identity.
 The identity information for the client windows: Current User.
-Use the credentials of the user logged onto the machine. • Custom User.
+Use the credentials of the user logged onto the machine.
+Custom User.
 Provide the user credentials (Username, Password, and Domain) and optionally select an impersonation level (which determines the operations a server can perform in the client's context).
-Impression levels are as follows: o None - No level selected.
-Anonymous - The server cannot impersonate or identify the client.
-Identification - The server can get the identity and privileges of the client, but cannot impersonate the client.
-Impersonation - The server can impersonate the client's security context on the local system.
-Delegation - The server can impersonate the client's security context on remote systems.
-Enable secure session.
+Impression levels are as follows: Enable secure session.
 Allows a secure session using Windows type authentication.
 Certificate Client certificate.
 The location of the client certificate.
-The Browse button opens the Select Certificate dialog box.
-Negotiate server credentials.
+The Browse button opens the Select Certificate dialog box. • Negotiate server credentials .
 Negotiates the Web Service's certificate with the server.
-You can also provide the server's DNS information.
-Specify service certificate.
+You can also provide the server's DNS information. • Specify service certificate .
 The location of the service's certificate.
 If you select this option, the Negotiate server credentials option is disabled. • Expected server DNS.
 The expected identity of the server in terms of its DNS.
 This can be localhost, an IP address, or a server name.
-It can also be the common name by which the certificate was issued.
+It can also be the common name by which the certificate was issued. • Enable secure session .

-Туре Parameters Enable secure session.
 Allows a secure session using Certificate type authentication.
 User Name Username, Password.
 The authentication credentials of the client.

-(Message Protection) • Negotiate server credentials .
+Туре Parameters (Message Protection) Negotiate server credentials.
 Negotiates the Web Service's certificate with the server.
 You can also provide the server's DNS information. • Specify service certificate .
 The location of the service's certificate.
 If you select this option, the Negotiate server credentials option is disabled. • Expected server DNS .
 The expected identity of the server in terms of its DNS.
 This can be localhost, an IP address, or a server name.
 It can also be the common name by which the certificate was issued. • Enable secure session .
 Allows a secure session using Username type authentication.